| Entry

 had intended to write a Journal Entry about it last Friday, but life

 kind of got in the way, as it sometimes does.
+"Enjoy

 the Silence" was Depeche Mode's twenty-fourth single release.